 Click here to view the toolkit.

 NAMI is educating, advocating, and supporting the community despite the global health crisis.
 At a time like this, more than ever this resource is working to provide for residents.
-All NAMI of Racine County support groups, classes, and meetings are canceled, in person, until further notice.

 Now if you are an individual or caregiver looking for information pertaining to aging or living with a disability, then you will want to connect with ADRC.
 To make informed and educated choices you will need support services.

 They provide information, assistance, and access to program services that one may need.
 To find out what services meet your needs, click here to take a survey.

 Due to COVID-19, the resources are available online and via telephone.
 Call (262) 833-8777 weekdays from 8:00 a.m. to 4:30 p.m. to find out what services apply to you.

 If you are experiencing mental health problems as a result of domestic violence, you can use the Women’s Resource Center in Racine for help.